SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 Scale: 0D

+### Troll ###

 Nearly mindless killers.

+* Threat: !!!!
+* Scale: 0D
-Might: 6D
+* Might: 6D

-Wit: 1D
+* Wit: 1D

-Agility: 2D
+* Agility: 2D

-Charm: 1D
+* Charm: 1D

-Perks: Regeneration
+* Perks: Regeneration
-Comp: Weakness to fire (+2D damage)
+* Comp: Weakness to fire (+2D damage)
-Gear: Club.
+* Gear: Club.
-Static: Dodge 6, Block 18, Parry 18, Soak 18
+* Static: Dodge 6, Block 18, Parry 18, Soak 18

-Vampire
+### Vampire ###

-,

-!!!!!

-Scale: 0D

 Cursed to feed on the living.

+* Threat: !!!!!
+* Scale: 0D
-Might: 3D+1
+* Might: 3D+1

-Wit: 3D+1
+* Wit: 3D+1
+* Agility: 4D+1

-Agility: 4D+1 Charm: 4D
+* Charm: 4D

-Skills: Athletics 5D, Brawling 5D, Dodge 6D+1,
+* Skills: Athletics 5D, Brawling 5D, Dodge 6D+1, History 5D, Seduce 6D,
-History 5D, Seduce 6D, Stealth 5D
+  Stealth 5D
-Perks: ESP, Bite (the vampire heals a wound level when inflicting at least a serious wound by brawling.
-Anyone killed this way rises as a vampire the next nite.)
+* Perks: ESP, Bite (the vampire heals a wound level when inflicting at least a serious wound by brawling.
+Anyone killed this way rises as a vampire the next night.)
-Comp: Weakness to Sunlight (the vampire suffers a -2D to all rolls and -6 to all Static combat scores while in direct sunlight.)
+* Comp: Weakness to Sunlight (the vampire suffers a -2D to all rolls and -6 to all Static combat scores while in direct sunlight.)
   Stake through the heart (targeting a vampire's heart with a wooden stake adds 25 to the TN to hit but kills it instantly.)
-Static: Dodge 19, Block 15, Parry 10, Soak 10
+* Static: Dodge 19, Block 15, Parry 10, Soak 10

-Werewolf
+### Werewolf ###

--

-!!!

-Scale: 0D

 He's the hairy hairy gent...

+* Threat: !!!
+* Scale: 0D
-Might: 4D
+* Might: 4D

-Wit: 1D+2
+* Wit: 1D+2
+* Agility: 3D+2

-Agility: 3D+2 Charm: 2D
+* Charm: 2D

-Skills: Brawling 5D, Dodge 5D+2, Stealth 5D
+* Skills: Brawling 5D, Dodge 5D+2, Stealth 5D
-Perks: Regeneration, Damage Immunity
-(can only be harmed by silver, magic, and enchanted weapons.)
-Infectious Attack (anyone who is Severely
-Wounded or worse by a werewolf must make a Moderate Charm roll or transforms into a werewolf during the full moon).
+* Perks: Regeneration, Damage Immunity (can only be harmed by silver, magic, and enchanted weapons.), Infectious Attack (anyone who is Severely Wounded or worse by a werewolf must make a Moderate Charm roll or transforms into a werewolf during the full moon).
-Static: Dodge 17, Block 15, Soak 12
+* Static: Dodge 17, Block 15, Soak 12

-Zombie
+### Zombie ###

-a

-!!

-Scale: 0D

 Freshly risen undead.

+* Threat: !!
+* Scale: 0D
-Might: 3D
+* Might: 3D

-Wit: 0D
+* Wit: 0D

-Agility: 2D
+* Agility: 2D

-Charm: 0D
+* Charm: 0D

-Static: Dodge 6, Block 9, Parry 9, Soak 9
+* Static: Dodge 6, Block 9, Parry 9, Soak 9

 Optional Rules